CodeFromAnywhere/typerepo/modules/server-login/README.md

 TODO: extrahere the core into `addAuthenticationMethodConfirm` and use it in this one and make also `addPersonAuthenticationMethodConfirm`

-## 📄 addDeviceAuthenticationMethodWithContext (exported const)

-returns new function context with added authenticationmethod

 ## 📄 addPersonAuthenticationMethodWithContext (exported const)

 ## 📄 findAuthenticatedPersonWithHandle (exported const)